 - The age at which Medicare starts depends on your situation.
 The Medicare start date for most people is their 65th birthday.

-- Some people age 65 and older delay their benefits because they have coverage through an employer.
+- Some people aged 65 and older delay their benefits because they have coverage through an employer.

 - People with certain disabilities qualify for Medicare through Social Security Disability Insurance (SSDI).

-- Everyone getting Medicare benefits for the first time has an The Initial Enrollment Period is a seven-month period when new beneficiaries can enroll in Medicare without a penalty.
-Most people enroll in Medicare at age 65. that comes with important benefits.
+- Everyone getting Medicare benefits for the first time has an Initial Enrollment Period with important benefits.

 - When coverage begins depends on when you enroll.